-When you become unemployed a lot of questions will naturally run through your head; How will I make ends meet financially?
+When you become unemployed, you might have a lot of questions and concerns, such as how will I make ends meet?
 Where will I find the next job?
-How will I figure out all the rules?
+How will I figure out all of the rules?

-Therefore we have collected all the rules you need to know when you are unemployed.
-We are your guide and if you have any doubts or questions – please do not hesitate to call or write us.
+Therefore, we have collected all of the rules that you will need to know about in this guide.
+If you have any doubts or questions, please do not hesitate to call or write us.

-to register as unemployed.
-If you have not done it yet you need to go to jobnet.dk and do it today
+...register as unemployed.
+If you have not done this yet, you need to access jobnet.dk and do so right away.

-If you have already changed your membership status from student member to new graduate, you do not need to read anymore here, but can move on to the guide.
+If you have already changed your membership status from student member to new graduate, you can skip this part.

 If you have not yet changed your membership, here is some important information:

-No later than 14 days after you have received your last grade, you have to fill in the form Skift medlemsstatus fra studerende til nyuddannet (you find the form on our selfservice Mit AKA).
-Thus you ensure your rights to unemployment benefits.
+No later than 14 days after you have received your last grade, you have to fill in the form Skift medlemsstatus fra studerende til nyuddannet (you will find the form on your personal website, Mit AKA).
+This will ensure your right to unemployment benefits.

-If you have not been a student member, the same 14-day rule applies to ensure your rights to unemployment benefits, but instead you have to fill in the form Bliv medlem af Akademikernes A-kasse (you find the form on the frontpage of aka.dk).
+If you have not been a student member, the same 14-day rule applies to ensure your right to unemployment benefits.
+However, in this case you need to fill out the form Bliv medlem af Akademikernes A-kasse (you will find the form on the frontpage of aka.dk).

-To have your CV approved it is important that you describe:
+In order to get your CV approved, it is important that you describe:

-On your way to your new job, unemployment benefits gives you financial security.
-This is important in order to stay focused on job hunting.
+In your process of finding a new job, unemployment benefits provide you with financial security.
+This is important in order to stay focused while job hunting.
 Learn more about how to get unemployment benefits here.

-Also at the end of each month you need to fill in the Ydelseskort in order to have the benefits paid out.
+In addition to this, at the end of each month you will need to fill in the Ydelseskort, in order to receive your benefits.